 Different from film-type pictures, digital photos can be easily deleted by pressing the "Delete" button carelessly or mistakenly, a threatening feature for digital cameras, like Nikon D7000 DSLR, D5100, D3100, etc. One wrong move may delete all your valuable pictures.
-The good news is that all deleted photos are not really gone after deletion.
-Only the storage where they've been stayed are marked as blank for reuse.
-Therefore, with a proper photo recovery tool, you can recover deleted photos from Nikon D7000 DSLR, D5100,or D3100 with ease.
+The good news is that all deleted photos are not gone after deletion.
+Only the storage where they've stayed is marked as blank for reuse.
+Therefore, with a proper photo recovery tool, you can recover deleted photos from Nikon D7000 DSLR, D5100, or D3100 with ease.

 First of all, get a photo recovery tool of Nikon D7000 DSLR here: Recoverit Data Recovery Software Both of the software supports the recovery of photos, video and audio files from Nikon D7000 DSLR, Nikon D5100, Nikon D3100, etc., no matter you lost them due to deletion, formatting or other reasons.